 A Pair of Coaching Achievements

-Jacques Lemaire made history, on Dec.
-18, 2007, behind the bench for the Minnesota Wild’s 3-2 win over the Nashville Predators.
-He became the first person to coach 1,000 NHL games after playing at least 800 during his playing career.
+On Dec.
+18, 2007, Jacques Lemaire made history behind the bench for the Minnesota Wild’s 3-2 win over the Nashville Predators.
+He became the first person to coach 1,000 NHL games after playing at least 800.

 Nine years later, on Dec.
 18, 2016, John Tortorella became the first U.S.-born head coach to win 500 NHL games.
 The milestone was made possible by Seth Jones’ overtime goal in the Columbus Blue Jackets’ 4-3 road win at the Vancouver Canucks.
-Tortorella won 36 games during his lone season as Canucks’ head coach in 2013-14.
 He was the 24th coach in league history to join the 500-win club.

 Odds & Ends

-A pair of Hall of Fame goaltenders set early NHL milestones, on Dec.
-18, 1926, in a scoreless tie between the Ottawa Senators and Montreal Maroons.
+In a scoreless tie between the Ottawa Senators and Montreal Maroons, a pair of Hall of Fame goaltenders set early NHL milestones on Dec.
+18, 1926.
 Alec Connell, of the visiting Senators, became just the second netminder to ever record 25 shutouts.
 Clint Benedict, who was the first goaltender to earn 25 shutouts, became the first to get to 30.
 The first 19 shutouts of his career came with the Senators.

 Speaking of shutouts, on Dec.
 18, 1955, rookie Glen Hall picked up his third consecutive shutout in the Red Wings’ 2-0 win over Montreal.
 The team in front of him made things relatively easy as he only had to face 56 shots during his shutout streak.